xiaobsh/TextWiz/README.md

-# IdealFile
+# TextWiz

+## Introduction
-IdealFile is a C++ module that extends the functionality of file processing.
-The author is a Chinese student.
+TextWiz is a C++ module that extends the functionality of file processing.
+The author is a student.

-It uses the GPL-2.0 License.
+## License

+The code is licensed under GPL v2.0.
+For more details, read the [LICENSE](./LICENSE) file.